ncn-foreigners/NMAR/reference/apply_nmar_scaling.md

 - matrix_to_scale:

-  a numeric matrix with column names present in \`recipe\`.
+  A numeric matrix with column names present in `recipe`.

 - recipe:

-  an object of class \`nmar_scaling_recipe\`.
+  An object of class `nmar_scaling_recipe`.

 ## Value

-a matrix with each named column centered and scaled using the recipe
+A numeric matrix with each column centered and scaled using `recipe`.